DevDizzle/DevDizzle/README.md

-I emjoy building practical AI solutions—from skin lesion detection and financial analysis agents to route optimization agents.
-I work with machine learning, cloud technologies, and full-stack development, always learning and exploring new ideas.
+I build multi-agent AI solutions, integrating machine learning, cloud technologies, and full-stack development.
+I'm driven by a passion for continuous learning and exploring cutting-edge concepts.
 Welcome to my GitHub!